-For example, virtual appointments and form filling procedures that used to consume more time, prior to visits such as crowns.
 Technology can also bring flexibility to the office schedule, helping doctors better accommodate their patients with extra hours.

-With faster dental processes, it becomes much easier to squeeze in the patients who are available only during off hours in the morning or evening, or perhaps continue to meet the needs of existing patients while cutting back practice hours and creating more personal time for the doctor and staff.
+With faster dental processes, it becomes much easier to squeeze in the patients who are available only during off-hours in the morning or evening or perhaps continue to meet the needs of existing patients while cutting back practice hours and creating more personal time for the doctor and staff.

 Healthcare has long struggled to transform its patient experience into a consumer-friendly model.
 While trends like contactless payments and text-to-pay have been on the horizon even before the pandemic, we now know how important it is to adopt new ways that health systems can operate more efficiently.